sebastian-deguzman/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 Hi there and welcome to my in-depth tutorial on how to build a ticketing system with osTicket!
-To being first we are going to create a virtual machine through Microsoft Azure's portal and we will proceed to create a virutal machine.
+To begin, first we are going to create a virtual machine through Microsoft Azure's portal and we will proceed to create a virutal machine.
 We will name the VM "osTicket-Vm".
 Then we will select our image which will be Windows 10 pro, version 22H2 - x64 Gen2.

 ![Screenshot 2025-04-24 184513](https://github.com/user-attachments/assets/9115db74-8537-42d1-a18d-7a244d3eb9c3)